Must Visit Dzongs in Bhutan

 Paro Dzong

-A five storied structure existed before the construction of the current Dzong.
+A five-story structure existed before the construction of the current Dzong.
 The structure belonged to one of the descendants of Phajo Drugom Zhipo, the founder of Drukpa Kagyu School in Bhutan.
 In 1644 the fort was offered to Zhabdrung upon which the construction of a bigger fortress began.
-In 1906, the Dzong was completely destroyed by fire burning down all sacred relics and statues.
+In 1906, the Dzong was destroyed by fire burning down all sacred relics and statues.
 Only the Thongdrol, a giant applique was recovered which is put on public display once a year during the Paro Tsechu.
 The district administration levied special taxes across the country and rebuilt the Dzong to its former specification immediately.
-The Dzong houses district administration and the central monk community.
-The Dzong has a 5 storied central tower that houses numerous temples of great lamas and shrine of the guardian deities.
+The Dzong houses the district administration and the central monk community.
+The Dzong has a 5 storied central tower that houses numerous temples of great lamas and a shrine of the guardian deities.
 The popular Paro Tsechu festival is held at the Paro Dzong.

 Drukgyal Dzong